 There are two main differences between junior and collegiate competition.
 The level of ability is significantly higher on the collegiate side.
 You may have already seen some of the college players at junior competitions.
 There are, however, a greater number of elite players at the college level.

-A second difference is that youth competition is primarily individual, especially on the national scene with only a few style events.
+A second difference is that youth competition is primarily individual, especially on the national scene with only a few team events.
 College bowling consists primarily of team competitions with a few individual events and awards coming from the team events.
 Working as a team to achieve a common goal is a very rewarding experience.

 Typically college bowling tournaments are conducted over weekends and holidays.
 This past year the teams missed six Fridays, two Thursdays, and one Wednesday.
 However, some students can schedule to have very few to no classes on Friday.
 Without classes on Friday, this type of schedule is not too much of a burden on student-athletes.